< Blog

 3. LinkedIn

 Believe it or not, even as a professional networking site, LinkedIn can be a powerful channel for hospitality marketers to reach potential guests or even company decision-makers.
-LinkedIn has a user-base of nearly 725+ million people and says more than 65 million of them are decision-makers.
-Because of its audience, LinkedIn has proven to be a capable option for hotels looking to reach meeting or wedding planners.
+LinkedIn has a user base of nearly 725+ million people and says more than 65 million of them are decision-makers.
+Because of its audience, LinkedIn has proven to be a viable option for hotels looking to reach meeting or wedding planners.
 With a LinkedIn campaign, hospitality marketers can go after specific audiences with ads that showcase a convention center or wedding venue.

 LinkedIn users are typically in the later stages of their travel planning and are looking for information on where to stay, what to do, and how to get there.
 Hotels can use LinkedIn to share content like blog articles, videos and images.
 LinkedIn also offers the ability to target people based on their job title, job function, company size, and other factors.
 It may be known as a B2B platform, but every year there are more users on the network who are travelers.

-4. Twitter
+4. Pinterest

 What’s the future of social media advertising?